Panda381/PicoLibSDK/Readme.txt

-itself without any added hardware), in the DemoVGA folder the compilation is for 'demovga', in the Picoino folder the compilation is for 'picoino10', in the Picotron folder the compilation is for 'picotron' and in the PicoPad folder the default compilation is for 'picopad10'.
+itself without any added hardware), in the DemoVGA folder the compilation is for 'demovga', in the Picoino folder the compilation is for 'picoino10', in the Picotron folder the compilation is for 'picotron' and in the PicoPad folder the default compilation is for 'picopad20' (or select 'picopad10' or 'picopad20riscv' batch file).

 If the target device is not passed to the compilation files, it is compiled for the default device set in the _setup.bat file.
 This also applies if you compile